mohd-afeef-badri/psd/demos/soildynamics/fast-track-tutorials.md

 The problem of interest is a single Dirichlet condition problem of soildynamics in 3D.
 For this problem we use Newmark-$\beta$ time discretization.
 Additionally postrocessing is demanded for displacement, acceleration, and velocity ($u,a,v$).

 \begin{lstlisting}[style=BashInputStyle]
-PSD_PreProcess -dimension 3 -problem soildynamics -dirichletconditions 1 -timediscretization newmark-beta \
+PSD_PreProcess -dimension 3 -problem soildynamics -dirichletconditions 1 -timediscretization newmark_beta \
 -postprocess uav
 \end{lstlisting}